-Referrals and consultations occur across a very broad spectrum of care, including referrals from a primary care provider to a specialist, from a specialist to a specialist in a different discipline, from a specialist to a specialist within the same discipline, from a physician to a service, via an established referral pathway, etc. While this guideline cannot address each of those situations individually, it is intended to provide guidance to physicians involved in the referral-consultation process across the spectrum of care.
+Referrals and consultations occur across a very broad spectrum of care, including referrals from one primary care provider to another, from a primary care provider to a specialist, from a specialist to a specialist in a different discipline, from a specialist to a specialist within the same discipline, from a physician to a service, via an established referral pathway, etc. While this guideline cannot address each of those situations individually, it is intended to provide guidance to physicians involved in the referralconsultation process across the spectrum of care.

-It is recognized that Nurse Practitioners often provide primary care.
-When this guideline references an expectation to communicate with the primary care provider, that includes primary care physicians and Nurse Practitioners.
+It is recognized that Nurse Practitioners often provide patient care.
+When this guideline references an expectation to communicate with the primary care provider or referring practitioner, that includes primary care physicians and Nurse Practitioners.